wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/2-microsoft-graph-query-parameters.md

 ## Manipulating Microsoft Graph requests with query parameters

-Microsoft Graph’s REST API confirms to the OData v4 protocol.
+Microsoft Graph’s REST API conforms to the OData v4 protocol.
 One aspect of this is that the REST API supports many query parameters.
-These query parameters enable developers to specify & control the amount of data returned in the responses.
+These query parameters enable developers to specify and control the amount of data returned in the responses.

 Each endpoint exposed by Microsoft Graph has varying support for different query parameters.
 For example, the `$count` query parameter is supported by the **/contacts** endpoint, but it isn’t supported for directory objects like users and groups.